-The Company analyzes relationship between business and stakeholders in each operating activity, leading, which leading to analysis and management of key sustainability issues which is important to added value to products and services and creating the Company competitiveness, consisting of four main activities which are continuous and related from upstream to downstream in the value chain as follows:
+The Company has conducted an analysis of the relationship between its business and stakeholders in each operational activity.
+This analysis aims to assess the management of key sustainability issues crucial for adding value to products and services, thereby enhancing the company's competitiveness.
+The process comprises four continuous and interrelated activities, spanning from upstream to downstream along the value chain, as outlined below: